JvanKatwijk/eti-stuff/README.md

 "eti-stuff" is an attempt to understand the eti structure as defined in ETS 300 799.

-[eti-backend](#eti-backend) is based on [Qt-DAB](https://github.com/JvanKatwijk/qt-dab), with code included from [dabtools](https://github.com/Opendigitalradio/dabtools) to actually decode the eti frames.

 [eti-cmdline](#eti-cmdline) is based on the dab-cmdline software  with code included from [dabtools](https://github.com/Opendigitalradio/dabtools) to actually decode the eti frames.
 It is - as the name suggests - a command line version.

-When constructing, select the input device of choice in the CMake command (current supported are SDRplay, AIRspy, DABsticks, ".sdr" and ".iq" files)
+When constructing, select the input device of choice in the CMake command (currently supported are SDRplay (all RSP's using the 3.06 library, all apart from the RSP-Dx using the 2.13 library), AIRspy, DABsticks, Hackrf and Lime devices,  ".sdr" and ".iq" files)

 By piping the output from eti-cmdline into eti-backend, a more or less complete DAB receiver exists.